Circuit des Invalides Paris

-Located in the 7th arrondissement, the main backdrop is The Hôtel des Invalides complex of buildings, which contain museums and monuments, all relating to the military history of France, as well as a hospital and a retirement home for war veterans.
+Located in the 7th arrondissement, the main backdrop to the circuit was the Hôtel des Invalides complex of buildings, which contain museums and monuments, all relating to the military history of France, as well as a hospital and a retirement home for war veterans.
 The buildings house the Musée de l'Armée, the military museum of the Army of France, the Musée des Plans-Reliefs, and the Musée d'Histoire Contemporaine, as well as the Dôme des Invalides, a large church with the burial site for some of France's war heroes, most notably Napoleon Bonaparte.

-While final details of grandstand locations are still to be finalised as this is written, the circuit is easy to reach by public transportation.
+The circuit site is easy to reach by public transportation.
 Metro stations at Invalides, Varenne and La Tour-Maubourg are all located on the route of the circuit and likely to therefore offer the best options (check for services on lines 8 and 13).
 The RER rail network also has a stop at Invalides - served by Line C.

 We've teamed up with Motorsports Tickets to bring you the best deals for Formula One, MotoGP, Le Mans and more.